Skip to main content

 info

-queryOptions is a built-in utility in react-query@v5 (optional)
+queryOptions — a built-in utility in react-query@v5

 });

-1. Creating a Query Factory
+1. Creating a query factory

-import { keepPreviousData, queryOptions } from "@tanstack/react-query";
+import { queryOptions } from '@tanstack/react-query';

-import { getPosts } from "./get-posts";
+import { getPosts } from './get-posts';

-import { getDetailPost } from "./get-detail-post";
+import { getDetailPost, type DetailPostQuery } from './get-detail-post';

-export const postQueries = {
+export const POST_QUERIES = {

-all: () => ["posts"],
+all: () => ['posts'],

-lists: () => [...postQueries.all(), "list"],
+lists: () => [...POST_QUERIES.all(), 'list'],

-list: (page: number, limit: number) =>
+list: (page: number, limit: number) => queryOptions({

-queryKey: [...postQueries.lists(), page, limit],
+queryKey: [...POST_QUERIES.lists(), page, limit],

 queryFn: () => getPosts(page, limit),